 Redesigning diabetes care through new technologies

-Diabetes is one of the biggest challenges confronting Australians and our health system, with approximately 1.7 million* Australians living with diabetes.
+Diabetes is one of the biggest challenges confronting Australians and its health system, with approximately 1.7 million* Australians living with diabetes.

-This project will investigate the development of a user-centred, technology-enabled model for diabetes care.
+This project investigated the development of a user-centred, technology-enabled model for diabetes care.
 Through this model, people living with diabetes are linked with appropriate GPs and specialist teams.
-This will also be of particular relevance for people in regional areas.
+This is of particular relevance for people in regional areas.

-The model will be co-designed with people living with diabetes, and primary and specialist care will incorporate novel telehealth innovations to improve health outcomes.
+The model was co-designed with people living with diabetes, and primary and specialist care teams to incorporate novel digital health innovations to improve health outcomes.

 This project is another example of Health Translation Queensland supporting projects that explore innovative ways to improve patient care outcomes.

 Project leaders engage with and draw up on the expertise of partners within universities, research institutes, and hospital and health services around Queensland.

 Health Translation Queensland acknowledges the Traditional Owners and their custodianship of the lands on which we live, work, and play.
 We pay our respects to their Ancestors and their Descendants, who continue cultural and spiritual connections to Country.
 We recognise their valuable contributions to Australian and global society.